ayoub-rahmani/Deliverini_TN/README.md

 ## Getting Started

-Follow the steps below to set up and run Delivrini_TN on your local machine.
+Follow the steps below to set up and run Deliverini_TN on your local machine.

 ### Prerequisites